 Affiliations are for identification purposes only.

 We depend upon the community of readers to support this effort to bring the issue of solitary confinement in the United States out of the shadows and into the public square.
-Solitary Watch’s Investigative Reporting, Partnered Research Projects and Lifelines Letters Initiative rely on your generous support through donations at any level.
+Solitary Watch’s investigative reporting, research, outreach, and special projects such as Lifelines to Solitary all rely on your generous support through donations at any level.

 Solitary Watch is a project of Investigative News Network, a 501(c)(3) not-for-profit organization, which serves as its fiscal sponsor for all grants and donations.
 Donations to Solitary Watch through INN are 100% tax-deductible.